Sharpness of proper and cocompact actions on reductive homogeneous spaces: Abstract

 \section{Abstract}

-We prove that if $G$ is a noncompact connected real reductive linear Lie group, then any discrete subgroup of~$G$ acting properly discontinuously and cocompactly on some homogeneous space $G/H$ of~$G$ is quasi-isometrically embedded and sharp for $G/H$, \ie satisfies a strong, quantitative form of proper discontinuity.
+We prove that if $G$ is any noncompact connected real reductive linear Lie group and $\Gamma$ any discrete subgroup of~$G$ acting properly discontinuously and cocompactly on some homogeneous space $G/H$ of~$G$, then $\Gamma$ is quasi-isometrically embedded in~$G$ and the action of $\Gamma$ on $G/H$ is sharp, \ie satisfies a strong, quantitative form of proper discontinuity.
 For noncompact reductive~$H$, this was known as the Sharpness Conjecture, with applications to spectral analysis on pseudo-Riemannian locally symmetric spaces developed in \cite{kk16}.
 For $G/H$ rational of real corank one, we use sharpness to fully characterize properly discontinuous and cocompact actions on $G/H$ in terms of Anosov representations.
 This enables us to show that in real corank one, acting properly discontinuously and cocompactly on $G/H$ is an open property, and also to prove that a number of homogeneous spaces do not admit compact quotients, such as $\SL(n+1,\mathbb{K})/\SL(n,\mathbb{K})$ for $n>1$ and $\mathbb{K}=\R$, $\C$, or the quaternions.